a-freiberg/starter-academic/content/home/research.md

 ## Working Papers
-* "Resources and Rape: Patterns of wartime rape in activist insurgencies" This paper will be presented at IAPSS Virtual World Congress 2021 and EPSA 2021
+* "Resources and Rape: Patterns of wartime rape in activist insurgencies" This paper will be presented to the Conflict Research Society
+* "Explaining low levels of conflict-related sexual violence: Influence of political education on rebel fragmentation"
+  This paper will be presented at the AfK workshop 2021

 ## Work in Progress
 * "Sexual violence in armed conflicts: Patterns of wartime rape activist and opportunist insurgencies"
 * "Explaining insurgent violence against civilians: Insurgent capacity and leadership"
-* "Explaining low levels of conflict-related sexual violence: Influence of political education on rebel fragmentation"